michaelsoriano/bootstrap-photo-gallery/README.md

 <strong>Update 1/6/2018:</strong> Support for Bootstrap 4 has been added.
 BS4 has made several changes and removed plenty of old functionality - so the plugin had to be updated.

 1) Removed Glyphicons.
-Added svg icons for the modal controls
+Embedded svg code for the icons for the modal controls

 2) Images in the gallery are now using background images - with fixed height.
 Background images with "cover" positioning is better than using images + resizing = especially for mobile